-Nebraska is home to more than 5,000 migrant students – children who have moved across a school district line in the past three years for their own work, or for a parent or guardian’s seasonal or temporary work in agricultural.
+Nebraska is home to more than 5,000 migrant students – children who have moved across a school district line in the past three years for their own work, or for a parent or guardian’s seasonal or temporary work in the agricultural industry.

-The biggest challenges migrant students often face are poverty, mobility and adjusting to new curriculums and cultures at each new school they attend.
+A few of the biggest challenges migrant students face are poverty, mobility, and adjusting to new curricula and cultures at schools they attend.

 Migrant Education Programs across the state facilitate programs that fill the gaps in migrant students’ education to help them achieve academic success.

 In Educational Service Unit 13 alone — the area which serves Nebraska’s Panhandle — the average number of migrant students is around 500 each year with the majority of students identifying as Hispanic or Latino.
 As part of its Migrant Education Program, public schools across the Panhandle have taken the initiative to deepen the connection to their student populations and welcome teachers from Mexico to teach reading, math, science and Mexican culture as part of the Binational Teacher Exchange Program.